hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 The `--host` and `--port` parameters specify the IP address and TCP port to listen on.
 Of course, the IP/Port tuple must be accessible to Redfish clients willing to send requests to the simulator.

-The last option (`-D`) provides the location of the mockup created in previously.
+The last option (`-D`) provides the location of the mockup created previously.

+### How does the simulator works ?

+When a Redfish client sends a GET request to an endpoint to the Redfish Mockup Server (aka simulator), it responds with the `index.json` file located in the directory corresponding of

-## Using iLOrest against a Mockup Server
+### Using iLOrest against a Mockup Server

 TBD